kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 Paragraph One
 Introduce some large theoretical frame work for ecosystem response to disturbance.
 Not hysteresis but improvement or maturation something.

-Effort trends and the relationship with global shrimp imports
+Effort trends and the relationship with global shrimp imports!!!
+As I write th results this paragraph is becoming increasingly important.

 Paragraph Two
 There are three mechanisms driving disturbance within the northwestern Gulf of Mexico: eutrophication, commercial fishing harvest, especially shrimp trawling which has a significant impact on the demersal fish assemblages, and finally coastal marsh loss.
 Two of these three primary disturbance mechanisms, eutrophication and harvest, have a disproportionately strong effect on the demersal fish community through coastal hypoxia and physical stress of harvest.